wp-plugins/wp-fetlife-importer/README.markdown

 <tr><td>Pictures</td><td>Attachments</td></tr>
 </table>

 This plugin is free of charge, but please consider [making a donation](http://maybemaimed.com/cyberbusking/) if you found it useful.
-If you're an organization that needs help [escaping FetLife](http://fetlife.maybemaimed.com/escape/), please [ask me for a quote](http://maybemaimed.com/seminars/#booking-inquiry).

 ## Getting started